cogini/codebuild-pelican-example/README.md

 Content is in `content/pages` or `content/blog` and templates are in `theme/templates`.

+Blog “articles” are chronological content, associated with a date.
+Pages are used for content that does not change very often (e.g., “About Us” or “Contact” pages).

 Pelican allows content to be created in Markdown (like this file) or HTML.
 Markdown is nice for things like blog posts.
-Static pages like the home page are more heavily designed, so we use HTML.
+Static pages are more heavily designed, so we use HTML.

 To create a new blog page, add `topic.md` to it to `content/blog`.